istchain/istchain/migrate/v0_27/iavl-v1.md

 # IAVL V1

-IAVL V1 is an updated data format for the low-level storage of application data in the IstChain blockchain.
+IAVL V1 is an updated data format for the low-level storage of application data in the Kava blockchain.
-The change in format results in much more performant syncing of the chain, and greatly reduces the storage footprint required for IstChain nodes.
+The change in format results in much more performant syncing of the chain, and greatly reduces the storage footprint required for Kava nodes.

-As of `v0.27.0`, IAVL V1 is the data storage format for the IstChain blockchain.
+As of `v0.27.0`, IAVL V1 is the data storage format for the Kava blockchain.

 # Configuration